openeuler-mirror/stratovirt/docs/config_guidebook.md

 Virtio block device is a virtual block device, which process read and write requests in virtio queue from guest.

-10 properties are supported for virtio block device.
+twelve properties are supported for virtio block device.

 * id: unique device-id in StratoVirt.
 * file: the path of backend file on host.